Asing1001/asing1001.github.io/source/_posts/vim-cheat-sheet.md

 # edit and delete from cursor to previos symbol, e.g. )
 cT)

 # replace word with yanked word
 viwp

+# Comment multi line, for example using # for comment
+1. Ctrl + v to enter "Visual block mode"
+2. Move cursor to select lines that need to be edited
+2. Shift + i
+3. #
+4. Esc
 ```

 ## Common command